 Attitudes are important influencers affecting the employment and retention rate of people with disabilities.
 Key issues include:

-- Whether employers and coworkers perceive the employment and retention of people with disabilities as profitable and safe for their organization.
+- Whether employers and coworkers perceive the employment and retention of people with disabilities as profitable for their organization.

 - Whether service providers, including workforce development professionals, perceive that people with disabilities are capable of working.